Devorein/BUPD/packages/server/readme.md

 **We are assuming you ran the required [steps](../../readme.md#steps) at the root directory first.**

+1. Run `npm run build` to build the server
-1. Run `npm run start:watch` to start the server in watch mode
+2. Run `npm run start` to start the server